Race recap | Verstappen wins Qatar Grand Prix amid tyre controversy

 F1 Qatar Grand Prix 2023 recap

 With the Qatar Grand Prix on the horizon, it's time to look back at last year's chaotic and controversial race at the Losail International Circuit.
-Max Verstappen won the second-ever race in Qatar, wrapping up his third-world title with the win.
+Max Verstappen won the second-ever race in Qatar, wrapping up his third-world title by finishing second in the Sprint.
 His victory was marred by incredibly hot conditions and tyre drama which meant that every driver's maximum stint could only be 18 laps.

 The race itself